State Team Members

-- High Cost Budget Calls – for any budget submitted over $150,000 a high cost budget call must occur.
-3 – 6 month review is scheduled after the initial call to discuss utilization of the initial budget amount and any potential adjustments up or down.
+- Implemented the High Cost Budget Call Review Process – for any high cost budget, a high cost budget call must occur.
+3 – 6 – 9 month review is scheduled after the initial call to discuss utilization of the initial budget amount and any potential adjustments up or down.
 These calls occur weekly and have been effective in managing, tracking and re-assessing high cost budgets.

 - Wait List Registry Tracker: This tracks money that has been allocated to individuals that are receiving wait list dollars.
 Funding is tracked through a formula that takes into account “date services needed”, “projected start date” and “actual start date”.
 This formula identifies areas of “lapse” due to delays in start dates, which allows for reallocation of funds.

-- IDN Training – scheduled for 12/12/17 and postponed.
-This is an education session for Integrated Delivery Networks (IDNs) to educate them on Medicaid Services and how Medicaid works.
+- IDN Training – Held on 1/23/18 and 1/25/18.
+This was an education session for Integrated Delivery Networks (IDNs) to educate them on Medicaid Services and how Medicaid works.

-- Wrap Meetings occur monthly at the State level to include the following services:
+- Interagency Integration Team Meetings occur monthly at the State level to include the following services: